The Baum-Connes and the Mishchenko-Kasparov assembly maps for group extensions: Preliminaries

 for any $\langle t, \gamma \rangle=(t_0\gamma_0, t_1\gamma_1, \cdots, t_m\gamma_m,\cdots)\in \widetilde{P_{k,m}}(\Gamma)$.
 Then $\lambda$ is a uniformly continuous coarse $\Gamma$-map.
 Thus, $\lambda$ induces a homomorphism

 for any $\Gamma$-$C^{\ast}$-algebra $A$ by Lemma \ref{Lem-conticovmap}.

-Note that Milnor-Rips complexes provides a concrete model of the classifying space $E\Gamma$ for proper and free $\Gamma$-actions (please see \cite{Yu-BC-coarse}).
+Note that Milnor--Rips complexes provides a concrete model of the classifying space $E\Gamma$ for proper and free $\Gamma$-actions (please see \cite{Yu-BC-coarse}).
 Then the Mishchenko--Kasparov assembly map with coefficients and the rational analytic Novikov conjecture with coefficients are stated as follows.

 \begin{definition} The \textit{Mishchenko--Kasparov assembly map with coefficients} in $A$ for $\Gamma$ is defined to be the following composition map

 \end{definition}

 \begin{conjecture}[rational analytic Novikov conjecture with coefficients] Let $\Gamma$ be a countable discrete group and $A$ be a $\Gamma$-$C^{\ast}$-algebra.
 Then $\mu_{\ast}$ is rationally injective. \end{conjecture}